awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 # Configuring an Application Load Balancer<a name="environments-cfg-alb"></a>

 When you [enable load balancing](using-features-managing-env-types.md#using-features.managing.changetype), your AWS Elastic Beanstalk environment is equipped with an Elastic Load Balancing load balancer to distribute traffic among the instances in your environment\.
-Elastic Load Balancing supports a few load balancer types\.
+Elastic Load Balancing supports several load balancer types\.
 To learn about them, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

 This topic describes the configuration of an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/)\.
 For information about configuring all the load balancer types that Elastic Beanstalk supports, see [Load Balancer for Your AWS Elastic Beanstalk Environment](using-features.managing.elb.md)\.